 |Offers cash back for good grades||Doesn’t offer cosigner release on new loans|

 Discover student loan options

 Discover offers the following student loans to current and prospective students as well as existing student loan borrowers:

 - Health professions loans

 - Bar exam loans

 - Consolidation loans

-With most Discover student loans, you can borrow up to 100 percent of the school-certified cost of attendance.
-Here are the exceptions:
+With most Discover student loans, you can borrow up to 100% of the school-certified cost of attendance.
+Here are some exceptions:

 - You can borrow up to either $5,000 or $18,000 with a residency loan, depending on your area of focus.